-VRS Plan 2 VRS Hybrid Retirement Plan · employer contributions from the defined contribution component of the plan.
+VRS VRS VRS Hybrid Plan 1 Plan 2 Retirement Plan employer contributions from the defined contribution component of the plan.
 Members are always 100% vested in the contributions that they make.
 Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. • After two years a member is 50% vested and may withdraw 50% of employer contributions • After three years, a member is 75% vested and may withdraw 75% of employer contributions. • After four or more years, member is 100% vested and may withdraw 100% of employer contributions.
 Distributions not required, except as governed by law.
-Calculating the Benefit See definition under Plan 1 Calculating the Benefit Defined Benefit Component: See definition under Plan 1 Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+Calculating the Benefit Calculating the Benefit Calculating the Benefit The Basic Benefit is determined using the average final compensation, service credit and plan multiplier.
+An early retirement reduction is applied to See definition under Plan 1 Defined Benefit Component: See definition under Plan 1 this amount, if the member is retiring with a reduced benefit.
+In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is then applied.
+Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+Average Final Compensation A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
 Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee.
 Average Final Compensation Same as Plan 2.
 It is used in the retirement formula for the defined benefit component of the plan.
+Service Retirement Multiplier VRS: The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
+The Retirement multiplier for non-hazardous duty members is 1.70%.
 Service Retirement Multiplier VRS: Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
 For non-hazardous duty members the retirement multiplier is 1.65% for creditable service earned, purchased or granted on or after January 1, 2013.
 Service Retirement Multiplier Defined Benefit Component: VRS: the retirement multiplier for the defined benefit component is 1.00%.
 For members who opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
 Defined Contribution Component: Not applicable.
-Plan 2 Calculating the Benefit See definition under Plan 1 Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee.
-Service Retirement Multiplier VRS: Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-For non-hazardous duty members the retirement multiplier is 1.65% for creditable service earned, purchased or